MoonsideGames/dav1dfile/README.md

 ------------
 dav1dfile depends on VideoLAN's libdav1d.
 A helper script for downloading and building libdav1d is included in ext/dav1d.cmd.

+On Linux, run `./ext/dav1d.sh` from the repository root directory.
+Other platforms have equivalent scripts.

 To build libdav1d, you will need to have meson, ninja, and nasm installed on your system.

 Building dav1dfile